CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Deleting your computing environment

-At the end of your research or analysis, you can delete your  Desktop (or virtual computer) and all the data.
+At the end of your research or analysis, you can delete your Virtual Macine and all the data that is stored in the local disks of the
+Virtual Machine.
+Note that other project memebers may have data and processes in the virtual machine so check the situation with your collaborators before deleting the virtual machine.

 In SD Desktop Homepage, click on **Go to the launching page**.
 Here, in **Available instances** click on **Delete Desktop**.